 Method of assessment

-Students are required to submit an essay of 5000 words (excluding footnotes and bibliography) in the module.
+1. One essay of 5000 words (excluding footnotes and bibliography).

 An extensive list of readings is included in order to provide students with a guide to the literature.
 The essential readings are indicated by an asterisk (*).